krainboltgreene/pubway.js/README.md

 I will leave the former problem up to the market (Pusher, Firebase, etc).
 The latter problem is something I can solve!
 Further you'll encounter that publishes have a content limitation.
 Pusher for example has 10kB message limit.
 Since data can be variable in size I don't think it's a good idea to send the entire resource "up the wire".
 We're now required to design the minimum viable payload to get the maximum amount of signaling to the clients.

-Now that we've got the situation laid out here is what pushSet does:
+Now that we've got the situation laid out here is what pubway does:

-pushSet is a SDK for publish/subscribe connects and a application layer protocol for the messages. pushSet is told the data stores your client has and how to initiate state changes.
-The way pushSet knows what to do is based on the application layer protocol:
+pubway is a SDK for publish/subscribe connects and a application layer protocol for the messages. pubway is told the data stores your client has and how to initiate state changes.
+The way pubway knows what to do is based on the application layer protocol:

 When the server state changes it sends a payload that matches this pattern: